gridcentric/reactor-docs/docs/tutorial.md

 That looks good, let's start it up.

     reactor start wordpress

+The first thing that will happen is that you will need two new instances launch.
+This is because of the minimum that we set above.
+These new instances will be seamlessly added to all the loadbalancers that Reactor is managing.

 Now hit your site with a lot of clicks, and watch new instances come and go.